-critical theme to emerge from the Troy Vision 2020 was the concept of "Lifetime Learning."
+A critical theme to emerge from the Troy Vision 2020 was the concept of "Lifetime Learning."
 In order to become a competitive community in the Knowledge Economy and a community renowned for its attention to the enhancement of its citizens' changing educational needs, the City must adopt a new philosophy.
 This philosophy includes, but goes beyond, conventional formal education and introduces the idea that all aspects of community life must consider and promote the continued enhancement of Troy's citizens.
 The way in which learning is regarded in the City of Troy will continue to support and impact the future enrichment of the community in this area.

-As it stands today, the City of Troy has a welleducated population.
-As indicated in figure 3.1, almost 78 percent of Troy's residents have some college education.
-Twenty-six percent of residents have graduate/professional degrees.
-Only 5 percent of residents did not graduate high school.
+As indicated in the results of the 2020 American Community Survey, over 83 percent of Troy's residents have some college education.
+Sixty-three percent of residents have bachelors and graduate/professional degrees.
+Only 4 percent of residents did not graduate high school.